frame-lang/frame-docs/intermediate_frame/transitions.rst

 state changes are disallowed out of states with an exit handler or into states with an enter handler.
 The purpose of these restrictions are to make it clear that the enter and exit event handers will not be triggered during a state change.
-So since they won't be used, Frame disallows their existence in order to elimenate confusion why they are not triggered.
+So since they won't be used, Frame disallows their existence in order to eliminate confusion why they are not triggered.